0day-ci/dpdk/doc/guides/cryptodevs/aesni_gcm.rst

-The AES-NI GCM PMD (**librte_pmd_aesni_gcm**) provides poll mode crypto driver support for utilizing Intel ISA-L crypto library, which provides operation acceleration through the AES-NI instruction sets for AES-GCM authenticated cipher algorithm.
+The AES-NI GCM PMD (**librte_pmd_aesni_gcm**) provides poll mode crypto driver support for utilizing Intel multi buffer library (see AES-NI Multi-buffer PMD documentation to learn more about it, including installation).

 Features
 --------